Liv Wollin: Awards, honors

 In 1963, 18 years old, Wollin earned Elite Sign No. 41 by the Swedish Golf Federation, on the basis of national team appearances and national championship performances.

 Wollin was twice awarded Swedish Golfer of the Year, male and female, 1966 and 1968.
 (Until 1976, there was a rule stating that a player not could receive the award more than two times.)

 In 1966, she was awarded Swedish Sportswomen of the Year.

 In 1984, she received The Golden Club ("Guldklubban") by the Swedish Golf Federation for contributions to Swedish golf.

+In 2007, Wollin was awarded the Merit Sign in Gold by the PGA of Sweden, as its 34th recipient.

+In 2022, Wollin was the sixth person to be inducted into the newly founded Swedish Golf Hall of Fame.

 Personal life

 During her early amateur career, she worked as a school teacher.
 At the beginning of 1970, she moved from Stockholm to the province of Scania in southern Sweden, to work at Club Golf, an indoor golf training facility in Malmö.

 She won the Swedish Championship in curling in 1964.

-Her brother Jacob Forsell, born 1942, was a well-known Swedish photographer.
+Her brother Jacob Forsell (1942–2023), was a well-known Swedish photographer.

 She was married to Paul Wollin (1946–1990) from 1972 to 1987.
 In 1985, the two of them won the Swedish Championship for married couples, played as foursome.
 Their daughter Anna was born in 1973.

 She was a member of the board of the Swedish Golf Federation from 1994 to 1997.
 She is an honorary member of Falsterbo Golf Club and The Swedish Golf Historical Society.